 Temelín Nuclear Power Plant

-Two production units with 1,055 MW of power output capacity.
+Two production units with 1,078 MW and 1,055 MW of power output capacity.
 The Skoda Praha Company assumes the role of chief supplier.

 Selected Events of 2013:

 - January - Ministry of the Environment of the Czech Republic issues a positive opinion in Environmental ImpactAssessment (EIA) process for construction of two reactor units at Temelín Nuclear Power Station

 Selected Events of 2012:

 - May - license obtained from State Office for Nuclear Safety to operate Unit 2 of Temelín Nuclear Power Station, valid until May 31, 2022.